sdcTools/UserSupport/docs/index.md

 <a name="News">
 # News
+**August 13, 2021** <br>
+Applications for the online course on **Tabular Data Protection in Business Statistics** are now open. <br>
+The course will be held on October 6-8, 2021 online and a detailed description can be found in [this pdf](TabularDataProtectionBusinessStatistics.pdf).
+This course shares content with the ESTP course on Statistical Disclosure Control, which was held in early 2021, but will focus deeper on the specifics of business statistics.
+As was also the case for this year’s ESTP course on SDC, there is a limited number of spots available.
+Applicants that were not accepted for the ESTP course on SDC, will be given priority in this course.<br>
+Please apply for the course [**here**](ContactFormBusinessCourse.html) until September 24, 2021.

 **June 7, 2021** <br>
 NEW RELEASE: [Version 5.1.6 build 1  of &mu;-argus](https://github.com/sdcTools/muargus/releases/tag/v5.1.6b1) is now available.
 This version contains some updates concerning Targeted Record Swapping (TRS).
 In the report file some information on the number of (non)-swapped households and swapped records is included and the lay-out of the report file concerning TRS-info has changed slightly.
 Moreover, in the `%TEMP%` directory a log-file will be saved with the IDs of households for which no donor household could be found based on the used similarity variables.